 This tension is known as “Dynamic Tension” because it is fluid and represents the ever-moving relationship between where you are today and the goal or vision that you are moving towards.

 The bigger the vision and the more challenging the goal – the more tension you will feel.
 As you close the gap, the tension reduces.

-If you want more joy and fulfillment from life, set bigger goals and dream grander visions for yourself, your community and the world.
-This will give you a reason to live, engage all of yourself and will create tension that will propel you to new levels.
+If you want more joy and fulfillment from life, set bigger goals and dream grander visions for yourself, your community, and the world.
+This will give you a reason to live, engage all of yourself, and create tension that will propel you to new levels.

 Ignite Your PASSION!

-The GOLDZONE Leadership Accelerator is now available.
-It’s an unforgettable 3-day experience to accelerate your leadership.
+The GOLDZONE Experience is now available.
+It’s an unforgettable 3-day experience to accelerate your personal leadership.

-No matter how successful you are today, there are always higher levels of success and fulfillment possible.
+No matter how successful you are today, higher levels of success and fulfillment are always possible.
 Perhaps you have excelled in one area of life and are motivated to extend this success into all areas of life without compromise.

 Learn more > here

 Give Yourself a Quantum Leap!

 Act Today to Register Your Place at the next